 - Even though Marijuana is legal for recreational use in some locales, my understanding of the most recent research, and my clinical experience, informs me that habitual use of cannabis may not be healthy for many people, especially young people.

 - I have a low-tolerance perspective toward pornography because I am observing the negative effects of habitual use of pornography on individuals and relationships.

 - I am concerned that our media, politicians, and some health professionals may have wittingly or unwittingly exaggerated the health risks of the COVID 19 virus, and in some cases that has created mental health problems for citizens.
+The emerging medical data reveals the vaccines are ineffective, and they may even be dangerous.
+Therefore I strongly oppose the vaccine mandates.
 I follow the actual data on COVID 19 closely.

 The following statement is important to some clients, so I want to be clear about where I stand: